deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 The volume increased dramatically as the door opened and Julian slipped out into the deck, holding an empty wine bottle, and vanished into the galley, from whence he re-emerged a minute later with a full bottle.
 To both Amir and Lewis' astonishment, he seemed to be enjoying himself.

-"…Are you sure we couldn't get them to…?"
+"...Are you sure we couldn't get them to...?"

 "Nope."